Transparency First

 🚫 Wrong order

 You apply for Bonvoy Brilliant first.
-You earn the Brilliant bonus, but you are now permanently ineligible for the Bevy bonus.
+You earn the Brilliant bonus, but you are now likely permanently ineligible for the Bevy bonus.

 ✈️